melles1991/usecuewebsite/_posts/2019-12-19-no-code-platforms.md

 title: No-code platforms
 ---

 No-code platforms promise the content creator that he/she does not need a designer or developer.
 We have seen very big players try this for many many years with mixed results.
-I am talking about Adobe with Muse, Wix, Webflow, Squarespace and WordPress with all kinds of page builders and recently with Gutenberg.
+I am talking about Muse (from Adobe), Wix, Webflow, Squarespace and WordPress with all kinds of page builders.

 ## No-code platforms for content creators

 The output of these no-code platforms is often horrible from a developer and art director point of view.
 I have to admit that creating a theme with a completely fixed design works when you sell it in large numbers, but for unique designs it is terribly expensive.
 WordPress themes like Avada hit the sweet spot between freedom and fixed style, but they perform really bad.
-Visual editors, like Gutenberg, balance this freedom quite well.
+Visual editors, like Gutenberg, balance this freedom also really well.
 However, an efficient and high quality 'no-code' solution for content creators does not exist (yet).
 For now a fixed theme in combination with a visual editor is the closest you can get to creating something beautiful, but this solution still has draw-backs.

-Let's look at Gutenberg, for example.
-It loads a 40kb blocking CSS in your WordPress website, while it can only create a handful of different blocks.
-That is twice the size of my complete homepage while it is blocking and none of your own stuff has loaded yet.
+Gutenberg, for example, loads a 40kb blocking CSS in your WordPress website, while it can only create a handful of different blocks.
+That is twice the size of my complete homepage, while no other stuff has loaded yet.
 Avada is even worse and loads a 700kb(!) blocking CSS file.
-Wix is even worse... and this is all just from a technical point of view.
+There is no need to explain why that is unacceptable.
+Wix has even worse performance... and this is all just from a technical point of view.
 Because we all know what happens when we let content creators freely influence design.
 Noting good...

 Still, we keep dreaming that there is some magic solution that gives content creators design and development powers, but why?
 Creating low quality stuff without designers and developers is an option.
 OK, I get it.
 It is the reason Google AMP exists.
 Let's move on...